While VB Migration Partner can often automatically translate most VB6 constructs,

 When you convert this code to VB.NET, however, the Class_Terminate handler is translated

 into a Finalize method.
-As you may know, finalizable VB.NET classes are less efficient
+As you may know, finalizable .NET classes are less efficient

 than standard classes, therefore you should avoid to declare the Finalize method